By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Does the Amerisleep Organica off-gas?

-There is a natural wool and latex smell on initial unboxing.
-This is not petroleum-based chemical off-gassing and is substantially milder than the new-foam smell from conventional synthetic mattresses.
-The natural odor typically clears within 24 to 48 hours with adequate room ventilation.
-No VOC concerns were flagged during testing—the GREENGUARD Gold certification independently verifies that the finished mattress meets chemical emissions standards designed for use in schools and hospitals.
+There is a natural wool and latex smell on initial unboxing, substantially milder than petroleum-based chemical off-gassing from synthetic foam mattresses.
+The natural odor clears within 24 to 48 hours with ventilation.
+GREENGUARD Gold certification independently verifies that chemical emissions meet standards for use in schools and hospitals.

 What is the weight limit for the Amerisleep Organica?